fandreuz/BisPy/joss-paper/paper.md

 testability.
 Moreover, this kind of modularity allowed us to reuse functions in multiple algorithms, since several procedures are shared (e.g.,
-$\texttt{split}$, or the computation of rank), and for the same reason we think that the addition of new functionalities may be very easy, since we already have a solid set of common functions implemented.
+$\texttt{split}$, or the computation of rank), and for the same reason we think that the addition of new functionalities would be straightforward since we already have a solid set of common functions implemented.

 # Statement of need

 To the best of our knowledge, there is not another project which addresses bisimulation and fulfills the needs of a serious open source project.
-We found some parse implementations of _Paige-Tarjan_'s algorithm, but there was neither documentation nor test cases.
-We think that our project may be a useful tool to study practical cases for people who are approaching the field — since the notion of bisimulation may be somewhat counterintuitive at first glance — as well as to established researchers in the field, who may use $\texttt{BisPy}$ to study improvements on particular types of graphs, and to compare new algorithms with the state of the art.
+We found some sparse implementations of _Paige-Tarjan_'s algorithm, but the source code lacked documentation and test cases.
+We think that our project may be a useful tool to study practical cases for people who are approaching the field — since the notion of bisimulation may be somewhat counterintuitive at first glance — as well as to established researchers in the field, who may use
+$\texttt{BisPy}$ to study improvements on particular types of graphs, and to compare new algorithms with the state of the art.

 # Acknowledgements